daniel-furman/daniel-furman.github.io/content/_index.md

 # About Me

-A challenge-driven data scientist interested in applied modeling and analytics at scale.
-Extracting data-driven insights that help organizations make better decisions.
+A challenge-driven data scientist interested in applied modeling and analytics.
+Extracting data-driven insights at scale that help organizations make better decisions.

 My programming experience is deep in Python and R across the full-DS-stack, from data mining to algorithm development.
 I am currently studying applied data science and machine learning at UC Berkeley's School of Information (MIMS '23).
 As an undergraduate, I studied geophysics and mathematics at the University of Pennsylvania (BA '20).
 I also love reading about science, promoting environmental conservation, and telling communicable stories with data!